theoperatore/character/README.md

 Tools
 -----

-There is a custom webhook installed for a very basic ci found [here](http://ci.cmonocle.link/status/).
+There is a custom webhook installed for a very basic ci, found [here](http://ci.cmonocle.link/status/).

 License
 --------